jkriege2/JKQtPlotter/examples/simpletest_boxplot/README.md

 # Example (JKQTPlotter): Boxplots {#JKQTPlotterBoxplotsGraphs}

 This project (see [`simpletest_boxplot`](https://github.com/jkriege2/JKQtPlotter/tree/master/examples/simpletest_boxplot) demonstrates how to use JKQTPlotter to draw <a href="https://en.wikipedia.org/wiki/Box_plot">box plots</a> using the classes `JKQTPBoxplotVerticalGraph` and `JKQTPBoxplotHorizontalGraph`.

+[JKQTPlotterBasicJKQTPDatastoreStatistics]: @ref JKQTPlotterBasicJKQTPDatastoreStatistics "Advanced 1-Dimensional Statistics with JKQTPDatastore"
+[statisticslibrary]: @ref jkqtptools_math_statistics "JKQTPlotter Statistics Library"
+[JKQTPlotterBoxplotStyling]: @ref JKQTPlotterBoxplotStyling "Styling different aspects of boxplots"

+***Note*** that this example explains how to add boxplots to a graph by hand, i.e. by calculating all the statistical properties for the boxplots by hand.
+The internal [statisticslibrary] offers methods to perform these calculations, which are explained in the tutorial [JKQTPlotterBasicJKQTPDatastoreStatistics] in detail.
+Additional advanced styling of boxplots is covered by the example [JKQTPlotterBoxplotStyling].

 The source code of the main application is (see [`jkqtplotter_simpletest_boxplot.cpp`](jkqtplotter_simpletest_boxplot.cpp).